 What is Taco Soup?

-- Ground beef: Ground beef helps make this soup really hearty and meal-worthy, but if you don’t like beef you can substitute with ground turkey, pork, pulled pork, or even make it vegetarian by adding extra beans and vegetables.
+- Ground beef: Ground beef helps make this soup really hearty and meal-worthy, but if you don’t like beef you can substitute it with ground turkey, pork, pulled pork, or even make it vegetarian by adding extra beans and vegetables.

 - Beans: Beans help bulk up this recipe while keeping the cost lost.
-For this recipe we use two kinds of beans (pinto and black beans), but you can always add more if you’d like!
+For this recipe, we use two kinds of beans (pinto and black beans), but you can always add more if you’d like!

 - Vegetables: A medley of vegetables keeps this bowl of soup colorful AND flavorful.
 We used onion, garlic, diced tomatoes with green chiles, and corn.
 And the sky’s the limit when it comes to adding more veggies.

 - Seasonings: This soup is not short on flavor thanks to not just one but TWO seasoning mixes, taco seasoning, and ranch seasoning.
 You can use our homemade recipe for either one or take a shortcut and use a store-bought seasoning packet.
 This bold mix of flavors makes sure that every spoonful is a ten!

 - Tomato paste: A few tablespoons of tomato paste helps thicken the broth just a bit and adds a little brightness to the soup.

 - Toppings: This is where the soup gets fun!
 Add all your favorite taco toppings to your bowl, or make it a spread and allow each person to build their own bowl.